devonjkohler/Causal_Inference_Project/README.md

 # Causal Inference in Complex Systems Using Omega

-This is an implementation of the Lotka-Volterra Predatar Prey model using Gillespie simulation with the probabilistic programming language Omega, allowing us to ask causal questions with the model
+This is an implementation of the Lotka-Volterra Predatar Prey model using Gillespie simulation with the probabilistic programming language Omega, allowing us to ask causal questions with the model.

 In this project we attempt to overcome some of the restrictions that come from using an SCM by applying probabilistic programming to the program
-Probabilistic programming allows us to model the time and cycle component of systems, through the use of recursion and dynamically determined interventions (such as intervening when a value reaches some threshold)
+Probabilistic programming allows us to model the time and cycle component of systems, through the use of recursion and dynamically determined interventions (such as intervening when a value reaches some threshold).
-In this project we use the probabilistic programming Omega, implemented in Julia Once program is implemented, could scale it to any system that is described by a set of stochastic (or ordinary) differential equations
+In this project we use the probabilistic programming Omega, implemented in Julia.
+Once program is implemented, could scale it to any system that is described by a set of stochastic (or ordinary) differential equations

 ## Problem